Bobrac3023/Secureworkspace/readme.md

 - The information page has header **"h2"** titled" **!!!
 Explore the modern wonder of the world!!!**,followed by a short paragraph.
 - The paragraph, contents created by the author explains the feelings one could experience.
-- These feeling were experienced by the author on his visit.
+- These feelings were experienced by the author on his visit.
 - It also provides some information of past visitors and things to do.
 - Four sections on this page provide additonal information.
 - These sections are.